yyforyongyu/bolts/ext-dynamic-funding-outputs.md

-BOLT 7 details all of the specifics of this message and how it is computed but one of the notable aspects of this process is that the receivers of these gossip messages verify that the UTXO underwriting the channel must be a P2WSH output with a pre-defined script using the participants' public keys, specified in BOLT 3.
+BOLT 7 details all of the specifics of this message and how it is computed but one of the notable aspects of this process is that the receivers of these gossip messages verify that the UTXO underwriting the channel must be a P2WSH output with a predefined script using the participants' public keys, specified in BOLT 3.
 This will present issues for us which will become clearer in the next section.